“I just don’t know what to do. One minute everything’s fine the next, Armageddon, four horsemen charging through the flat.”

 “What was the movie ?”

 “Ah, who cares ?
 Now, to go back a bit.
 Georg.
 Nice guy, I like him.
-He’s not so big, but he works out, does karate, I think, something that involves kicking people and breaking wood.
-We were in the changing room once, and we took his shirt off, and even his muscles had muscles.
+He’s not so big, but he works out, does karate, I think, something that involves kicking people and breaking bones.
+We were in the changing room once, and he took his shirt off; even his muscles had muscles.
 Not the guy you want to fuck with.”